cargo-generate/cargo-generate/guide/src/README.md

 `.liquid`, by simply removing the file-ending when processing the files.
 If you, as a template author, truly want the `.liquid` file-ending, you need to repeat it twice!

-An Example: the file `main.rs.liquid` will be renamed after templating to `main.rs`
+For example: The file `README.md.liquid` will be renamed after templating to `README.md`.
+If `README.md` already exists, then it will be overwritten to include the contents of `README.md.liquid`.

 Here's an example of using `cargo-generate` with [this template]: